PrimalRex/Box-Office-Atlas/README.md

 > Explore global box office film performances

 ```
-░█▀▀█ ── ░█▀▀▀█ ── ─█▀▀█
+░█▀▀█ ── ░█▀▀▀█ ── ░█▀▀█
 ░█▀▀▄ ▀▀ ░█──░█ ▀▀ ░█▄▄█
 ░█▄▄█ ── ░█▄▄▄█ ── ░█─░█
 ```
 ----

 **Box-Office-Atlas** aka "BOA" is a web-app that visualizes the global economic performance of box office films, providing users with an interactive way to explore their favourite films' success.

+**FILL OTHER INFORMATION ABOUT ARCHITECTURE HERE**

 ----